-It will not make too much of a difference at the end of the day, but it helps keep fans into the match.
+It will not make too much of a difference at the end of the day, but it helps keep fans in the match.
 It also might help a tournament director figure out scheduling.

 Impossible To Predict How Long A Tennis Game Will Last

-Tennis is very similar to baseball in that a person never knows how long the event will last.
+Unlike sports like soccer and basketball, you never know how long a tennis event will last.
 Longer matches are generally considered better and more competitive, but it can get to the point that matches last too long for the average fan to stay engaged.

 Tennis could go under some changes in the next few years to help make times a bit more uniform, but it is one of the world’s most popular sports without a clock dictating the game.